54corbin/job-hunter/description.md

-# Offer Hunter: Your AI-Powered Job Application Assistant
+# Job Hunter: Your AI-Powered Job Application Assistant

 Tired of manually filling out job applications?
-Offer Hunter is a Chrome extension that automates the tedious parts of the job search, so you can focus on what matters most: landing your dream job.
+Job Hunter is a Chrome extension that automates the tedious parts of the job search, so you can focus on what matters most: landing your dream job.

 ## Features